-Often needed to meet the 6-Star Energy Rating or Bushfire Management requirements, a rainwater tank is a smart choice.
+Often needed to meet Energy Rating or Bushfire Management requirements, a rainwater tank is a smart choice.
 They come in different sizes and colours to blend with your home and can be easily connected to your toilet for an affordable, sustainable upgrade.

 10. Decorative Trim